MamdouhSar/unity3d-server/README.md

     });
 ```
 ###Story Cloud Code
-there are two functions related to the stories of the user.
+There are two functions related to the stories of the user.
 ####addStory
 This function receives the content of the story as a parameter.
 ```